How to Paint a Garage Floor By Applying Epoxy

 For a two-car garage (450 sq. ft.), you’ll need two to three gallons per coat (depending on the percent of solids in the epoxy you buy—read the container).
 Check the cans for coverage to make sure you buy enough.

 Wear appropriate gloves, eye and lung protection, and rubber boots, according to the product labels.
 Turn off gas to the water heater or any other appliance located in the garage.
 And take precautions to keep children and pets away from the garage and driveway.

 Patch the cracks

-First thing in the morning, after the floor has dried overnight, fill 1/4-in. cracks and larger, plus holes or spalled areas, with an epoxy crack filler, available at home centers.
+First thing in the morning, after the floor has dried overnight, fill 1/4-inch cracks and larger, plus holes or areas of pitted garage floor, with an epoxy crack filler, available at home centers.
 Use a plastic putty knife to scrape the surface level and smooth.
 Let this dry for four hours (check label directions) before you begin garage floor painting your first coat of epoxy.

 Mix the epoxy

 Mix the two epoxy components for five minutes using a drill and stirring bit.
 Then pour the entire contents into a second bucket and repeat the power mix to ensure complete blending of the entire mixture.